rentalcustard/unrefine/README.md

 # Unrefine
 Ruby 2.0 introduces "Refinements".
 No one knows what problem they solve or how they work.
 This gem removes them.
+Probably.

 ## How to use
     gem install unrefine